FrancisYu2020/Distributed-Log-Querier/README.md

 ```

 If you want to see the execute time of tests, please use option -v.
+The local_test.go is to test the client-server mode locally where distributed_test.go will communicate with servers on other machines.

 ## Support
 If you have any questions, please contact tian23@illinois.edu or hangy6@illinois.edu